 What I am about to write is my own loving interpretation of Walker’s words, and how they have impacted by life.
 In my opinion, that is what good art is for: personal interpretation and internalization.
 For more from the author herself, I like this interview.
 But now, for my take:

 I am not as political as I aspire to be.
-I hold on to my beliefs dearly, I try to live out my values, and I participate in the process to the best of my ability: voting, educating myself on current events from a variety of sources and trying to detect and eliminate bias, signing petitions, and contacting my representatives about issues that are important to me.
+I hold on to my beliefs dearly, I try to live out my values, and I participate in the process in the ways I find effective: voting, educating myself on current events from a variety of sources and trying to detect and eliminate bias, signing petitions, and contacting my representatives about issues that are important to me.
 But I’ve always been uncomfortable with today’s brand of activism, so much of which takes place on social media.
 I get truly upset watching those in my digital circles “screaming and meme-ing” over each other on Twitter and Facebook.
 Sure, I appreciate a witty, thought-provoking meme as much as the next guy, but so much of what gets posted on social media is either: 1.) outright false, 2.) grossly and deliberately misrepresented to serve a particular agenda, or 3.) bounced around the echo chamber of like-minded individuals, without reaching the audience who needs most badly to hear it.
 It is simply too easy to share something without researching it, allowing it to blindly further your version of the story created by these digital half-truths.
 If someone posts something you don’t like, it is too easy simply scroll past, unfollow, or unfriend and move on with your life.
 With similar ease, you can comment away, angry and uncensored, letting the veil of the internet protect you from the common decency that would normally govern social conversation.
 I’ve seen too many people, some of whom I admire, say some of the most hateful, vitriolic things to others online.
 I understand, in some ways, because it’s easy to let our hurt, our frustration, and our anger take over.
 How, in 2017, can we still be arguing this?

 Yes, it is easy to let our emotions control us, but from everything I’ve seen and experienced in my life the easy way will never lead to lasting results.
 When emotions take over reason, poor decisions are almost always the result.
 Clever insults, salty memes, and public arguments are not the way to change hearts and minds.
 And right now, changing hearts and minds is the only path forward, the only one that I can see anyway.
 We can’t legislate our way to true equality, laws won’t change how people feel.
 Counter protests seem only to fuel the flames, bringing the kind of increased attention that these hate groups thrive on, rallying their base even further, and providing the opportunity for them to play the victim.
 (How many times have we heard, “We were the ones with the permit…” in the last six days?)
 Removing all the offensive statues in the world will not remove hatred from others’ hearts.
 (Although, side note: I don’t think celebratory statues of Confederate figures, most of which were erected decades after the Civil War in protest of advancements in civil right belong in our public parks and town squares, either.)
 You can post all the HuffPo articles and retweet all the activists you want, but if those messages are not getting to the people who need to hear them most – or if they are presented in a way that is deliberately inflammatory and hurtful, automatically getting their defenses up – then what good are they really doing?